ericazhengg/biomerieux-equity-research/README.md

 ## Disclaimer

 This project is for educational purposes only and does not constitute investment advice.
 All conclusions are the author's independent analysis based on publicly available information.

+© 2026 Erica Zheng.
+Created for educational and portfolio purposes.
+Reuse or redistribution requires permission.